amimof/kubernetes-the-right-way/README.md

 ```

 ## Installing additional plugins
 After installation, you will have a bare minimum cluster.
-This means no cluter network and DNS.
+This means no cluster network or DNS.
 Refer to the [kubernetes docs](https://kubernetes.io/docs/concepts/cluster-administration/addons/#networking-and-network-policy) for more info.
 The choice is up to you.
 If you're not sure which ones to use, just stick with `flannel` and `CoreDNS` and you'll be fine.

 Install `flannel` onto the cluster
 ```